 I could talk about shared dreams of being a writer and said with all our parallels that if the hypothetical future we had together was sincere, when I have a movie red carpet premier of an adaptation of my book, I’d have her at my side, and her response was, “Well what about if it’s my book and you are by my side?
 Why are you sexist, huh?” which has nothing to do with sexism, it’s about the fact that I like writing and I have those dreams, and I would love to share them with her, and to insist my dream just had her as an accessory was to show her insecurities and her narcissism believing she should have the lead role and any inclusion of her in those dreams were somehow making her feel threatened because it didn’t fit into her vision of things.

 The above comic strip best summarizes her completely.
 She said we “weren’t together, we are just going to flow” and I “could date anyone I wanted as I am not committed to her and she is not committed to me” which then told me that okay, I shouldn’t worry about it, yet when she finds my portfolio, she speaks to me with genuine outrage and says that I have pictures of “all these cute girls” to “try to make [her] jealous!” since I’m “really trying to tell [her] something”.
 They were just models and it had nothing to do with her.
-So when she wanted to freedom to not be committed she hated it if there were any other women around–she even e-mailed me once saying I wrote in one of my pieces that her best friend was attractive, more than her, and she was genuinely upset about it as though it were actually something I said and felt.
+So when she wanted to freedom to not be committed she hated it if there were any other women around–she even e-mailed me once saying she dreamed that I wrote in one of my pieces that her best friend was attractive, more than her, and she was genuinely upset about it as though it were actually something I said and felt.

 In spite of all that, I wanted to believe in the best of her.
 And she burned me badly.
 While in Africa, she ghosted me and began spreading lies about me.
 Saying I was “obsessed with her” and “manipulative” to the point that everyone already knew something was strange because for weeks she was saying nothing but sweet things about me, then suddenly, told very obvious lies.
 And then she started sleeping with a mutual acquaintance.